 8. Waste Management

 A waste management project often involves capturing methane and converting it into a reliable energy source.
 Sometimes this means capturing methane emitted through the decomposition of waste in landfills, or in smaller villages, human or agricultural waste.
-In this way, waste management projects can impact local communities by reducing air pollution and bad smells, reducing contact with waste, and reducing potential safety hazards of landfill gas explosions
+In this way, waste management projects can impact local communities by reducing air pollution and bad smells, reducing contact with waste, and reducing potential safety hazards such as landfill gas explosions.

 9. Carbon Dioxide Removal

-These projects include technologies that capture CO2 emissions from the air and either store it geologically or use it for different purposes.
+These projects include technologies that capture CO2 emissions from the air (direct air capture, or DAC) and either store it geologically or use it for different purposes.
 These carbon removal projects are currently costly to scale and as such, have not been tested at scale.
 These credits exist today but have not been certified by an international standard, like all the previous carbon reduction project types, and are in very short supply.

 There also exists a number of up and coming carbon removal technologies, such as biochar (a cross between a NBS and technological project) and carbonated cement, to name a few.
 These projects are still at a very early stage and have yet to scale.